ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 #### Icons

-The client-user should be able to specify whether they want left icons on menu items or not.
-Icons show up in menu items to the left of text and are displayed as part of the value in the field button.
+The client-user should be able to specify whether they want left icons on list options or not.
+Icons show up in list options to the left of text and are displayed as part of the value in the field button.

 ![ ](spec-images/select-7.png)

 #### Groups

-> QUESTION: IS THE SL "VIEW" PICKER A SELECT (SHOULD IT BE)?
-WHAT ABOUT GROUPS WITHOUT LABELS, WHAT ABOUT A SELECTION GROUP VS. AN ACTION GROUP OF MENU ITEMS (A.K.A MEGA-MENUS)?

-The client-user should be able to create groups for menu items in the menu.
+The client-user should be able to create groups for list options in the menu.
 Groups are not interactable.
 Filtering by group name should show all the options under that group, whether or not it is included in the option text.

 ![ ](spec-images/select-8.png)